max397574/max397574/README.md

 - 🌱 I'm currently learning Rust.

-- 🤝 Feel free to give me any tips for my neovim configuration or any of my projects.
+- 🤝 Feel free to give me any tips for any of my projects.

 ### 🛠️ Languages and Tools: